-EU member states must provide authors with the exclusive right to authorise or prohibit any communication to the public of their works by wire or wireless means, including the making available to the public of their works in such a way that members of the public may access them from a place and at a time individually chosen by them (Article 3(1), Copyright Directive (2001/29/EC)) (Article 3(1)).
+EU member states must provide authors with the exclusive right to authorise or prohibit any communication to the public of their works by wire or wireless means, including the making available to the public of their works in such a way that members of the public may access them from a place and at a time individually chosen by them (Article 3(1), Copyright Directive (2001/29/EC)).

-Article 11 of the Intellectual Property Enforcement Directive (2004/48/EC) provides that member states shall also ensure that rights holders are in a position to apply for an injunction against intermediaries whose services are used by a third party to infringe an intellectual property right (Article 11, Intellectual Property Enforcement Directive (2004/48/EC); Article 8(3), Copyright Directive) (Article 8(3)).
+Article 11 of the Intellectual Property Enforcement Directive (2004/48/EC) provides that EU member states shall also ensure that rights holders are in a position to apply for an injunction against intermediaries whose services are used by a third party to infringe an intellectual property right.

 Member states must ensure that the service provider is not liable for the information stored at the request of a recipient of the service, on condition that one of the following applies:

-S brought proceedings in the Netherlands against internet service providers (ISPs) (together, Z), seeking an order that Z should block their subscribers from using the website of T, a search engine for P2P file-sharing which indexed and categorised the metadata relating to files.
-S alleged that this engine was facilitating large-scale copyright infringements.
-The order was granted, but reversed on appeal on the grounds that it was T's users, and not T itself, that were committing infringement, and that the order would be disproportionate.
+A Dutch foundation, B brought proceedings in the Netherlands against two internet service providers (together, Z), seeking an order that they should block their subscribers from using a website, T, which was a search engine for P2P file-sharing.
+B alleged that T was facilitating large-scale copyright infringements.